wwchen/takehome-posthog/README2.md

     2. at a glance see what the top of funnel events are, major paths, drop off paths
     3. double click into a specific flow, by picking an user that matches this even flow
     4. now we're at granular level of studying user behavior and from their event log, discover insight where one might be stuck, abandoned, etc

-Supplemental to this, are features like filter by property, anon/auth'd user, biz tags
+Another user story to add, is based around time series and discoverying hotspots This would be achieved by adding features like filter by property, anon/auth'd user, biz tags; viz on timeseries, segments,

 3. more flexible querying - allow frontend to construct data queries, instead of single-purpose backend endpoints to retrieve one dimension of the data. this will probably unlock faster iterations